Frequently Asked Questions

-The USF in DC internship component of our program fulfills core USF Service-Learning requirement for students across all majors.
+The USF in DC internship component of our program fulfills core USF Community Engaged Learning requirement for students across all majors.
 Currently, as other USF in DC courses are offered through the Politics department, these courses typically count as elective credit for other departments.
 Please contact the Leo T. McCarthy Center for more information.

 Where will I live and how much does housing cost?

 The Leo T. McCarthy Center will assist students in identifying convenient housing options close to the Capitol, internship sites, and the University of California Washington Center.
 While students are responsible for housing fees, Washington, D.C. housing options are comparable to USF and San Francisco living costs.
 Students also have access to D.C.’s Metro transportation system for quick and easy travel to their respective internship sites and key destinations in D.C.

 I do not have much professional experience so far; how will I secure an internship?